Duchy of Savoy: 16th century

-When Philibert II died in 1504, he was succeeded by Charles III the Good, a rather weak ruler.
-Since 1515, Savoy had been occupied by foreign armies, and Francis I of France was just waiting for the opportunity to permanently annex Savoy and its possessions.
-In 1536, Francis I ordered the occupation of the Duchy, which was invaded by a strong military contingent.
+When Philibert II died in 1504, he was succeeded by Charles III the Good, and Savoy entered into a period of weak leadership.
+Later in 1515 as a part of the War of the League of Cambrai, the French defeated the Swiss and Milanese at the Battle of Marignano, occupied Milan, and put all of northern Italy including Saluzzo, Genoa and Savoy under its influence.
+King Francis I of France, however, was not satisfied and began to bide his time, just waiting for an opportunity to permanently annex Savoy and its possessions.
+Ultimately in 1536, Francis ordered the occupation of the duchy, which was invaded by a strong military contingent.
 Charles III realized too late the weakness of the state, and tried to defend the city of Turin.
 However, the city was lost on 3 April of the same year.
-Charles III retired in Vercelli, trying to continue the fight, but never saw the state free from occupation.
+Charles III retreated to Vercelli, trying to continue the fight, but never saw the state free from occupation.

-Emmanuel Philibert was the Duke who more than any other influenced the future policy of Savoy, managing to put an end to the more than twenty-year long occupation.
+Emmanuel Philibert was the duke who more than any other influenced the future policy of Savoy, managing to put an end to the more than twenty-year long occupation.
 The Peace of Cateau-Cambrésis, signed in 1559, restored full autonomy to the duchy, with his marriage to Margaret of France.

 Emmanuel Philibert realized that Savoy could no longer trust France.
-He thereforemoved the capital to Turin, which he protected with a complex system of fortifications known as the Cittadella (remnants of the Citadalla can still can be seen, although it was largely destroyed by the subsequent expansion of the city).
-From his military experience in Flanders, Emmanuel Philibert learned how to run an army, having won the famous Battle of St. Quentin.
-He was the first Duke of Savoy to establish a stable military apparatus that was not composed of mercenaries but rather by specially trained Savoyan soldiers.
+He therefore moved the capital from Chambéry to Turin in 1562, which he protected with a complex system of fortifications known as the Cittadella (remnants of the Cittadella can still be seen, although it was largely destroyed by the subsequent expansion of the city).
+From his military experience in Flanders, Emmanuel Philibert learned how to run an army, having won the famous Battle of St. Quentin (1557).
+He was the first duke of Savoy to establish a stable military apparatus that was not composed of mercenaries but rather by specially trained Savoyard soldiers.

-His son, Charles Emmanuel I, extended the duchy to the detriment of the lordships of Monferrato and the territory of Saluzzo, previously ceded to France, in 1601 under the Treaty of Lyon.
-Unfortunately, the wars of Charles Emmanuel ended mostly in defeats.
+His son, Charles Emmanuel I, extended the duchy to the detriment of the lordships of Montferrat and the territory of Saluzzo, previously ceded to France, in 1601 under the Treaty of Lyon.
+The wars of Charles Emmanuel ended mostly in defeats.
 Nevertheless, he is remembered as "Charles the Great", since he was a versatile and cultured man, a poet and a skillful reformer.
-He was able to manage the Duchy at a time of severe crisis vis-a-vis the European powers and found support from the Habsburgs.
-The policy of Charles Emmanuel was in fact based more on actions of international warfare, such as the possessions of the Marquis of Saluzzo, and the wars of succession in the duchies of Mantua and Monferrato.
+He was able to manage the duchy at a time of severe crisis vis-a-vis the European powers and found support from the Habsburgs.
+The policy of Charles Emmanuel was in fact based more on actions of international warfare, such as the possessions of the Marquis of Saluzzo, and the wars of succession in the duchies of Mantua and Montferrat.
 Generally, Savoy sided with Spain, but on occasion allied with France (as, for example, the Treaty of Susa required).